 Defendant. _____________________/ DIVISION: _____________

-ORDER OF REINSTATEMENT
+ORDER ON REINSTATEMENT

 On ______day of ________, 2022, this Court adjudicated the below-named Defendant guilty of DUI and has granted this order of reinstatement pursuant to Florida Statute Section 322.282(2)(a).